tomsik68/distribench/README.md

 ## What happens automagically

-- each worker node gets benchexec config
 - each worker node gets startup script
+- each worker node gets benchexec config (in the same directory as the script)
-- each worker node gets tool distribution archive
+- each worker node gets tool distribution archive (in the same directory as the script)

+## What client scripts take care of

 - each worker node is locked by existence of file `/var/data/statica/distribench.lock`
+- install benchmarks set
+- install benchexec
+- extract tool archive to some folder and add it into `$PATH`
+- send status reports to server
+- run benchexec

 ## Output